scikit-learn-contrib/skdag/doc/user_guide.rst

 Note that the passthrough is not strictly necessary but it is convenient as it ensures the stack has a single entry point, which makes it simpler to use.

+The DAG infers that :meth:`predict` should be called for the two intermediate estimators.
+Our meta-estimator is then simply taking in prediction for each classifier as its input features.

 As we can now see, the stacking ensemble method gives us a boost in performance:

 .. code-block:: python